Coalición Floresta Logo Coalición Floresta Search Buscar

 Every parked vehicle must keep the emergency brake activated.

-Furthermore, freight vehicles of more than two tons must be chocked with the regulatory wedges.
+Furthermore, cargo vehicles of more than two tons must be chocked with the regulatory wedges.
 In urban areas, the vehicle's tires must be at a distance no greater than thirty centimeters (30 cm) from the edge of the sidewalk.

 Parking a vehicle is prohibited under the following conditions: